Jes' Call Me Jim

 Jes' Call Me Jim is a 1920 American comedy-drama film directed by Clarence G. Badger and written by Edward T. Lowe Jr. and Thompson Buchanan.
-It is based on the 1875 novel Seven Oaks by James G. Holland.
+It is based on the 1875 novel Sevenoaks by Josiah Gilbert Holland.
 The film stars Will Rogers, Irene Rich, Lionel Belmore, Raymond Hatton, Jimmy Rogers and Bert Sprotte.
 The film was released on May 23, 1920, by Goldwyn Pictures.